 They were famous and infamous, beloved and reviled.
-They were household names…and then they fell off the radar.
+They were household names in Minnesota and beyond… and then they fell off the radar.
 Here’s what happened next.

 TV news anchor and radio host

 Retired from WCCO-TV and WCCO Radio in 2010.
 Advocates for environmental causes and the Washburn Center for Children, a mental health clinic newly expanded on Minneapolis’ North Side.
 Finally has time to perform as his hero, Mark Twain.

 The former City Pages columnist and Juno scribe was hired to rewrite Sony’s upcoming live-action Barbie comedy, to make it sassier—more “doodle that can’t be un-did.”

 St. Louis Park teen paralyzed in a junior varsity hockey game in 2011